• Skip to primary navigation

 Substitutions

-• Peanut butter: If you want to experiment with different flavors, try substituting the peanut butter for another nut butter, like almond butter, Sunbutter, or cashew butter.
+• Different nut butter- If you want to experiment with different flavors, try substituting the peanut butter for another nut butter, like almond butter, Sunbutter, or cashew butter.

 Step by Step Instructions